sugarkube/sugarkube/README.md

 migrated into kapps.
 You can migrate a bit at a time to see how it helps you.

 ## FAQ
+### Does this depend on containers?
+Nope.
+Sugarkube just acquires and runs versioned Makefiles.
+It's up to you what they do.

 ### How does this compare to Helm?
 Helm installs individual applications (e.g. Wordpress) but doesn't let you install a suite of related applications (e.g. a monitoring stack with